May 30, 2023

 Victims have the right to pursue child and sexual abuse claims, which can include for historic child and sexual abuse.
 This could be against an individual or against an institution that failed to prevent abuse.

 We understand that cases involving sexual abuse are sensitive and the victims are often left traumatised and distressed.
-Our award-winning sexual abuse solicitors in Dublin can help manage your case in a confidential and compassionate manner.
+Our sexual abuse solicitors in Dublin can help manage your case in a confidential and compassionate manner.

 Child abuse covers a range of issues, including physical, emotional and sexual abuse.
 Child sexual abuse is where a person under the age of consent is used by another person for their sexual arousal and/or gratification.
 This can involve acts such as exposing children to sexual activity (including through pornography), as well as sexual touching, masturbation, oral and penetrative sex.

 Child abuse, including child sexual abuse, can occur in a wide range of settings, including in the home and in institutional settings.